WhosWho32/Alice-in-Borderland-Beauty-Contest/README.md

 -WhosWho

 -------------------------------------------------------------------------------
-This project was written in C++
+This project was written in C++.
 In order to run the program, run the file "main.cpp" after getting the other ones too, otherwise it won't work.
-Go to an online C++ compiler such as OnlineGDB (Link: https://www.onlinegdb.com/online_c++_compiler) or you can just use Code::Blocks (where I wrote the program), Visual Studio Code or others like that.
-Again, make sure you have all the files before proceeding!
+Go to an online C++ compiler such as OnlineGDB (Link: https://www.onlinegdb.com/online_c++_compiler) and upload all the files there or you can just use Code::Blocks (where I wrote the program), Visual Studio Code and others like that and upload all the files there.